apaleo/oss-traces/README.md

     - To achieve this you must define two environment variables `APALEO__CLIENTID` and `APALEO__CLIENTSECRET`.
     - The value of such variables should be your respective `apaleo client id` and your `apaleo client secret`
     - Again remember that these values should stay always private.

+1. You will also need to override the BucketName and Region variables in the appsettings.json
+    - To achieve this you must define two environment variables `STORAGE__S3__BUCKETNAME` and `STORAGE__S3__REGION`.
+    - The value of such variables should be your respective `bucket name` (e.g. oss-traces.local) and your `region` (e.g. eu-west-1)

 1. Run the project in your IDE of preference or command line.